rwexler/Zero-point-energy/README.md

 This code takes the dynamical matrix files from QUANTUM ESPRESSO calculations and computes the Gamma or q-point grid averaged zero point energy.
 Formatting requirements are as follows:

-* "fildyn" can be set in line 21, "filename = "dyn"+str(i+1)."
-Just change the name in quotations to the setting in your ph.x input file
+* "fildyn" can be set in lines 25 (Gamma-point) and 35 (q-point grid) by modifying "dyn" in the source code to fit your naming scheme.
+For Gamma-point calculations, don't forget to apply acoustic sum rules.

 Please report bugs to rwexler@sas.upenn.edu.
 Enjoy!